 "He asked me," she said.
 "I'd have gone with you if you'd asked me."

 The Loser was taken aback.
 He imagined himself at the prom, with Sally.
-He couldn't dance, but he'd sit around and talk with her, they'd make jokes, tell her how nice she looked.
+He couldn't dance, but he'd sit around and talk with her, they'd make jokes, he'd tell her how nice she looked.
 He'd introduce her to teachers and feel almost like a normal boy.

 She moved back and settled in the area after college.
 The Loser lived elsewhere for the next nine years.
 After he'd returned, he'd heard from a mutual friend that Sally hadn't married even though she'd wanted to very much.
 She kept her looks; the Loser saw her on television once as she was participating in a fund drive.
 She knew how to talk to men and had boyfriends in college who were invariably handsome, nice young men the Loser thought well of.